Well, and good

 But she smiled at her in such a way that her heart ...

-Probably, a Jewish woman had left her there, because the day before there was a roundup with gendarmes and policemen.
+Probably, a Jewish woman had left her there.
+Because the day before was a roundup in our area with gendarmes and policemen.

-She loved Asia more than if she gave birth to her.
-Me too.
-I think.
+She loved Asia more as if she gave birth to her.
+So did I. I think.

 What?
 Is it late for you?
 Well.
 Then goodbye.